ibraheem-zeer/Mastering_JavaScript_in_20_Days/Day1 .md

     // it return true if the string start with character or false if not
     ```
 ---
-**Summary** , I learned what a string is and that it consists of a string of character and can use build-in function to get some benefits such as
+**Summary** , I learned what a string is and that it consists of a string of character and can use build-in function to get some benefits
 ---
 # Operators
 first of all we can use + operator to concatinate two strings or more